jest-community/create-jest-runner/README.md

 #### createJestRunner(pathToRunFile, config?: { getExtraOptions })

 - `pathToRunFile`: path to your run file.
+This must be an absolute path or a `file://` URL.
 - `config`: Optional argument for configuring the runner.
   - `getExtraOptions`: `() => object` used for passing extra options to the runner.
 It needs to be a serializable object because it will be send to a different Node process.